-^{}There are several reasons why the Commission often requires more than 90 days to resolve an administrative complaint.
-First, under applicable regulations (1.8.3 NMAC), the parties to administrative cases may request extensions to deadlines.
-After the onset of the COVID-19 pandemic, these requests are routinely made and granted.
-Second, the Risk Management Division of the General Services Department is required to hire and pay attorneys to represent respondents who are officers or employees of the state.
+[†] There are several reasons why the Commission often requires more than 90 days to resolve an administrative complaint.
+There are substantial delays that occur before a probable cause determination and a hearing.
+Under applicable regulations (1.8.3 NMAC), the parties to administrative cases may request extensions to deadlines.
+These requests are routinely made and granted.
+Further, the Risk Management Division of the General Services Department is required to hire and pay attorneys to represent respondents who are officers or employees of the state.
 Risk Management Division counsel often request extensions of time to become familiar with the case, and often elect to challenge Commission subpoenas.
 Litigating novel and complex issues in front of district courts and the courts of appeal is common, and these proceedings take far longer than 90 days to resolve.
-Third, motions to dismiss for failure to state a claim-which are currently available under the Commission's rules of procedure-are ultimately decided by a Commission hearing officer, who might take several weeks to draft an order and memorandum opinion resolving the motion.
+Also, it can take substantial time for the Commission's general counsel to schedule interviews and depositions, working with the schedules of parties and witnesses.